matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-expiring-membership.md

 The insertion is ill-formed if the specified power level is greater than user's own power level or user attempts to insert itself using this method.
 Field `roles` is reserved for a future role-based power implementation and currently inoperative.

-### Expiring invites and memberships

-There is currently no way to temporarily insert a member.
-This seeks to solve the problem by adding an `expires` field at invites, which is a timestamp determining the expiration time of both the invite and the resulting membership.
-Membership expiration shall be treated as equivalent to membership status transtioning to `leave` at the time specified at `expires` field.

 ## Potential issues